frankleitelemoscosta/The_Walking_in_Matrix/README.md

-the bigger element, and for that it´s necessary to make different checks in the positions of the matrix, checks in right or down or in the diagonally or back one position, and after go to the position that have the bigger element between the four options, this is a greedy method.
+the bigger element, and for that it´s necessary to make different checks in the positions of the matrix, checks in right or down or in the diagonally or back one position, and after go to the position that have the bigger element between the five options, this is a greedy method.

 <h3>THE GREEDY METHOD</h3>